RobertoFreireDev/ECOMMERCE/README.md

 # Payment-System
 Designing a Payment System using Modular Monolith

+## Using Chain of Responsibility for Transaction Validation

+Question:
+Can the Chain of Responsibility pattern be used to validate a transaction?

+Answer:
+Yes.
+It is one of the most elegant ways to organize fraud prevention and billing/payment validation logic in backend systems.

+What the Chain of Responsibility Pattern Solves

+Decoupling
+Adding a new validation rule (e.g., CPF block, daily transfer limit, fraud score check) does not require modifying existing validators.
+This follows the Open/Closed Principle (SOLID).

+Clear Orchestration
+The exact order of validations is explicitly defined.
+If any validation fails, the chain can be short-circuited, preventing unnecessary processing.

+Maintainability
+Each validator or microservice remains small, focused, and single-responsibility, whether validating boletos or digital payments.

+Practical Fintech Example

+A transaction validation chain might look like:

+Balance Validator

+Daily Limit Validator

+Risk / Fraud Validator (calling an external service)

+Transaction Execution

 ## SOLID Principles in Fintech – Beyond “Clean Code”

 A senior engineer does not say SOLID exists just to “make code clean.”